-- 1. COVID-19, why it may be a problem for waste management and RIDDOR
+- 1. COVID-19 and why it may be a problem for waste management

 - 2. Symptoms and what to do if an employee shows the symptoms

 - 3. Controlling the spread of COVID-19 general precautions

 - Good hygiene

 - Social Distancing

 - Cleaning procedures

 - Handling wastes can I catch it this way?

 - PPE (personal protective equipment)

 - Vulnerable persons

 - 4. Changes made in response to COVID-19

 - Maintaining critical competencies and standards

 - Change management

 - Inspections, testing, maintenance and repair

-- Returning to 'business as usual'

 - 5. Specific advice

-- Street cleansing public waste bins

 - Vehicles and collections operations

 - Bulky waste collections

 - Mobile plant

 - Landfills, MBT and transfer stations

 - MRFs and recycling plants

 - CA/HWRC sites

 - Welfare facilities

 - Weighbridges

-- Other information and links Disclaimer and WISH
+- 6. Other information sources and links

+- 7. Disclaimer and WISH